-Over the years CCTS has seen a tremendous increase in demand for it services, DSS, Aging, and Cabarrus Vocational Opportunities all just a few of the agencies that partner with CCTS to meet the needs of their clients.
+Over the years CCTS has seen a tremendous increase in demand for it's services, DSS, Aging, and Cabarrus Vocational Opportunities all just a few of the agencies that partner with CCTS to meet the needs of their clients.

 In 2004, Cabarrus County took steps to bring transportation services in-house by becoming a Community Transportation Provider.
 This was the first step in realizing its goal to provide solutions for the overall transportation system in Cabarrus County.
 In the years since this transition, Cabarrus County Transportation Services (CCTS) has seen a demand for its services increase in many areas.
-In the 2016-2017 Budget year, CCTS provided 91,021 trips.
+In the 2020- 2021 Budget year, CCTS provided 49,946.
+A considerable drop to due the pandemic.

-Even as CCTS experiences increased demand for services from the community, it has developed a service model that effectively and efficiently services the needs of those in Cabarrus County who require point-to-point transportation services.
+Even as CCTS experiences increased demand for services from the community, it has developed a service model that effectively and efficiently services the needs of those in Cabarrus County point-to-point transportation who require services.
 CCTS has now reached a juncture in its growth that necessitates the agency begin looking at more conducive service types to continue to respond to demand and maximize available resources.
 CCTS was awarded the Federal 5310 Grant through the City of Concord in October 2016.
 CCTS is now a Large Urban System and will begin receiving Federal Section 5307 Funds.